By David Joel Miller

 Some people have great support systems, most do not.
 Family and partners can get worn out listening to your problems and sometimes what you need most are to talk those problems out.

-Family gets emotionally involved, they want you to do certain things or not do them.
+The family gets emotionally involved, they want you to do certain things or not do them.
 They may take sides in disagreements.
 A counselor can be supportive while helping you find the answers that are best for you.

 Stressed out people tend to use drugs and alcohol to cope and the family pays the price.